Bournemouth campsites

 Adult only site at the gateway to Dorset and the New Forest.
 Just 20 minutes to the coast and Bournemouth.

-Pitches: 25 x Electric Hardstanding Pitches (Gravel), 15 x Non Electric Camping Pitches (Pet Friendly)
+Pitches: 25 x Electric Hardstanding Pitches (Gravel), 10 x Electric XL Hardstanding Pitches (Gravel)

 Huntick Retreat